carloshrod/movies-backend/README.md

 # Movies App - Backend
-API developed with Node and used by the project [movies-frontend](https://github.com/carloshrod/movies-frontend).
+API developed with Node and Express, and used by the project [movies-frontend](https://github.com/carloshrod/movies-frontend).

 ## Technologies and libraries
 * Node